 Amazon: Ease Of Use

 All you have to do with Amazon is set up an account, go through the set-up process, and you are all set to begin selling.
-Once you have registered, all you have to do is post your stuff, sell them, send them, and wait to be paid.
-This is all pretty basic, and Amazon offers tools to make it easier as possible.
+Once you have registered, you must post your stuff, sell them, send them, and wait to be paid.
+This is all basic, and Amazon offers tools to make it as easy as possible.
 You can, for example, handle the shipping yourself or even use Amazon’s Fulfillment By Amazon service (FBA).

 Shopify: Ease Of Use